DEATH RUSH:

 In light of what is known now, gay men should continue to follow “safe sex” guidelines.
 In conservative terms, this would mean either practising celibacy or limiting sex to simple body contact and mutual masturbation.
 The simple rule for safe sex is: “On me, not in me.”

 At the same time, it is crucial for gay men to bolster their immune systems by living in a healthy way: eating nutritious food, getting enough sleep and rest, reducing stress, and getting plenty of exercise.
-They should avoid the use of any and all “recreational drugs” especially including poppers.2
+They should avoid the use of any and all “recreational drugs”[2] — especially including poppers.

 II.
-NITRITE INHALANTS:
+NITRITE INHALANTS: A BIBLIOGRAPHY

 Centers for Disease Control.
 “An Evaluation of the Immunotoxic Potential of Isobutyl Nitrite”.
 MMWR, pp. 457-58, 64, 9 September 1983.